gldog/keep-ours-paths-merge-driver/README.md

 # About paths, hunks, structures, and formatting

-A merge driver in general is called by `git merge` on conflicted files.
+A merge driver in general is called by `git merge` in general if a 3-way-merge is needed, not only on conflicted files.
 Git provides the three file-versions ancestor (base), ours, and theirs to a merge driver.
 The merge driver can make something with that files, and signal Git back with exit code 0 it has completed the merge, or with exit code >0 Git shall continue the merge with the three file-versions.